Strawberry Chiffon Cake

 Bake in your preheated 350°F oven for 23-25 minutes until a toothpick inserted in the center comes out clean and the tops are lightly golden.

-Step 5: Cool Cakes Completely
+Step 5: Invert and Cool

 Remove the baked cakes from the oven and immediately invert the pans onto a cooling rack or onto the rim of glasses positioned to support the sides (this keeps the cakes inverted).